Shark IZ682H Vertex Pro Review

 Shark Vertex Pro handle control

-One of the most significant upgrades in the Vertex Pro is the new handle controls featuring a three-button interface with an interactive screen showing the battery status in real-time.
+One of the most significant upgrades in the Vertex Pro is the new handle controls, featuring a three-button interface with an interactive screen that displays the battery status in real-time.

 Shark Vertex and Vertex Pro handle controls

-It’s a more refined interface, providing better control with suction and agitation since these are toggled separately.
-In contrast, the older Vertex only has three modes – hard floor, carpet, and the max setting (you’ll need to pull a lever).
+It features a more refined interface, offering better control over suction and agitation, as these functions are toggled separately.
+In contrast, the older Vertex only has three modes: hard floor, carpet, and the maximum setting (you’ll need to pull a lever).

 Since it uses buttons, there’s no need to squeeze a lever to engage the max setting, which is helpful in its handheld configuration.